-With the ENISA's social media presence on the web, with channels such as Facebook, Twitter, LinkedIn etc., the Agency has taken another step towards putting the responsibility for awareness raising squarely in the hands of each Project Manager, in relation to his/her subject matter.
+With the recent launch of ENISA's social media presence on the web, with channels such as Facebook, Twitter, LinkedIn etc., the Agency has taken another step towards putting the responsibility for awareness raising squarely in the hands of each Project Manager, in relation to his/her subject matter.
 This 'real time' update of social media sites by ENISA Project Managers is seen as being a more effective way of communicating core messages and will enable the Agency to further develop its core competencies.

 After a strategic review by ENISA's Management Team, it was observed that important synergies within support services (including IT operational) where lost because they were split across two different departments.
-The deployment of the Agency over two locations now requires a new way of working, with an important focus on electronic workflows and optimization of administrative and support functions.
-Also the fact that ENISA aims, in the near future to bring its support functions (overhead, using the Commission methodology) below the benchmark of 25% for small agencies, makes the need to optimize resources a priority.
+Also the deployment of the Agency over two locations now requires a new way of working, with an important focus on electronic workflows and optimization of administrative and support functions.
+This new reality, and also the fact that ENISA aims, in the near future to bring its support functions below the Court of Auditors benchmark of 22% for agencies, makes the need to optimize resources a priority.
 All of these operational and strategic objectives contributed to a decision to merge the former Administration and Technology Communications and Infrastructure Departments into one Administration and Support Department (ASD).
 Due to the limitation of resources in support functions, the ASD will continue to explore the internal optimization of processes and will also explore the possibility to outsource specific functions to external providers and/or the Commission services.
 (Example: Missions management, Salaries, IT support, etc.)

-It was also decided to continue with the functions that were performed by the Public Affairs Unit, which has been incorporated within the Core Operations Department and the Administration and Support department with the objective of better supporting the dissemination of ENISA's work.
-A minimal structure of one Spokesman is located within the Director's office.
+It was also decided to continue with the functions that were performed by the Public Affairs Unit, which will be incorporated within the Core Operations Department and the Administration and Support department with the objective of better supporting the dissemination of ENISA's work.
+A minimal structure of a Corporate Communication Officer/ Spokesman and Assistant is located within the Director's office.

-In line with the above, the Administration and Support Department, with a view to addressing the recommendations of the Internal Audit Service 11, has established a standard procedure for the internal planning of operational and administrative activities, and is implementing Activity Based Budgeting (ABB).
-The Agency is pursuing the optimization of the project management methodologies by using a modern projected management tool, integrated with support function.
-This will contribute to the improvement of project management and resource efficiency, while also helping in the development of a culture of proactive management and accountability within the Agency.
-Further developments of ENISA's systems are expected with the introduction of a new integrated Employee Relationships Management (ERM) software that that will improve efficiency.
+In line with the above, the Administration and Support Department, with a view to addressing the recommendations of the Internal Audit Service, is establishing a standard procedure for the internal planning of operational and administrative activities, and is implementing Activity Based Budgeting (ABB).
+The Agency is continuing the implementation of the project management tool, MATRIX, which was developed by another EU Agency (FRA, Vienna).
+The use of MATRIX tool contributes to the improvement of project management and resource efficiency, and also helping in the development of a culture of proactive management and accountability within the Agency.
+Further developments in the MATRIX tool are expected which includes the exploring the HR, Procurement and budget modules.

-11 Final Audit Report on Planning, Reporting and Monitoring of Operations in European Network and Information Security Agency, IAS.A-2011-W ENISA-001, 12-09-2011.
+&lt;sup>16 Final Audit Report on Planning, Reporting and Monitoring of Operations in European Network and Information Security Agency, IAS.A-2011-W ENISA-001, 12-09-2011.

-In order to cover these needs, staff resources will be used and deployed in the most efficient way taking into account their scarcity in order to cope with this workload, as the aim of the Agency is to maximise the use of its resources and leverage upon the authorised establishment plan.
+In order to cover these needs, staff resources will be used and deployed in the most efficient way - taking into account their scarcity - in order to cope with this workload, as the aim of the Agency is to maximise the use of its resources and leverage upon the authorised establishment plan.

-With the authorized establishment plan, the Agency in the support function does not have enough staff to have adequate backup for essential functions.
-This is an operational risk that will be overcome by internal gains of efficiency and / or outsourcing specific functions however with the grow of operations staff the administration will grow in a proportional way to keep within the 25% acceptable ratio.
+With the authorized establishment plan, the Agency in the support function doesn't have enough staff to have adequate backup for essential functions.
+This is an operational risk that will be overcome by internal gains of efficiency and / or outsourcing specific functions.

-The Internal Coordinator functions are performed by the Head of ASD, however ENISA will explore the internal audit capability function to strength the internal control framework.
-ENISA is working with other Agency by sharing this specific function.
+The Internal Coordinator functions are performed by the Head of ASD, however ENISA wish to explore the internal auditor function to strength the internal control framework.
+ENISA will explore the possibility to join resources with other Agency for this specific function.